Nonserial/raspberry_surveillance_cam/README.md

 The weak spots are a) your Raspberry Pi is disconnected from power and b) your wifi is disconnected from power.

-The description how to install everything can be found in the Readme_setup.txt.
+The description how to install everything can be found in the "How_to.txt".